 Charlotte voters approved Capital Investment Plan bonds in the last three bond cycles (2014, 2016 and 2018) to improve infrastructure and leverage private investment throughout the city.
 Among the areas receiving infrastructure improvements are 16th Street streetscape, the

 Matheson Avenue Bridge streetscape and the

 North Tryon Street Gateway projects in the Applied Innovation Corridor's North End.

 This program is providing infrastructure investments to spur economic growth and facilitate recruitment of high-tech industries to this area, referred to in the Center City 2020 Vision Plan as the Applied Innovation Corridor (AIC).
 These investments are intended to attract both technology start-ups and expanding high-tech businesses to the area and encourage residential and commercial redevelopment.
 This type of growth will help strengthen collaboration between our academic research institutions and private industry which, in turn, catalyzes high-tech job growth benefiting the city’s economy.

 North End: Charlotte’s next chapter

-A list of potential infrastructure projects was prepared, shared with stakeholders and refined throughout 2015.
-The projects included investments in new street connections, streetscapes, sidewalk and bikeway improvements, development of key catalyst sites and improved connections for pedestrians, bicyclists, motorists and transit users.
+Working alongside residents, the City has been developing and refining potential infrastructure projects including investments in new street connections, streetscapes, sidewalk and bikeway improvements and improved connections for pedestrians, bicyclists, motorists and transit users.